isomerpages/nlb-nrm/_initiatives/04-grab-a-book.md

 * Limited to only one redemption of **ONE** unique promo code per myLibraryID account.
 * Redemption period ends 6 Feb 2020, 2359hours, or until fully redeemed.
 * Not redeemable or exchangeable for cash.
-* Issued Grab promo codes are valid until 27 March 2020.
+* Issued Grab promo codes are valid until 5 July 2020.
 * Management of NLB reserves the right to amend the Terms and Conditions stipulated on this page anytime without prior notice.

-Updated 31 Dec 2019
+Updated 02 Jan 2019